BazenHaile/JavaScriptProject/README.md

 Accessing the Project on GitHub
 1. Repository Link: https://github.com/BazenHaile/JavaScriptProject.git
 2. Clone the Repository: Use git clone <gh repo clone BazenHaile/JavaScriptProject> to clone the repo.
-3. Viewing the Site: Open the HTML files in a browser to view the project.
+3. Viewing the Site: Open this link https://bazenhaile.github.io/JavaScriptProject/ or use the HTML files in a browser to view the project.
 4. Contributions: Guidelines for forking the repository, making changes, and submitting pull requests.